Course Titles and Descriptions

 SSHRC MA – Writing Master’s SSHRC Proposals (Humanities and Social Sciences)

 This synchronous online course is designed for students in the Humanities and Social Sciences who are applying for SSHRC (Social Sciences and Humanities Research Council of Canada) Master’s Scholarships.
 Several of the concepts we’ll examine will also be relevant to students applying for an Ontario Graduate Scholarship (OGS), and OGS applicants are welcome to register.
-Over four weeks, we’ll learn strategies for clarifying the content, structure, and style of your proposal and common errors you’ll want to avoid.
-SSHRC MA consists of four 90-minute synchronous (live) interactive online classes.
+Over three weeks, we’ll learn strategies for clarifying the content, structure, and style of your proposal and common errors you’ll want to avoid.
+SSHRC MA consists of three two-hour synchronous (live) interactive online classes.
 Students will also be eligible to submit draft proposals for receive feedback via an online one-on-one conference.